 Jeffrey Burns, MD, MS, is the Edward H. Hashinger Professor of Neurology.
 Dr. Burns is the co-director of the KU Alzheimer's Disease Center and also directs the Frontiers Clinical and Translational Science Unit and the Alzheimer and Memory Clinic.

 Suzanne Stevens, MD, heads our Sleep Medicine Lab.

 We are actively recruiting for faculty with clinical and research interests to add to our existing program in multiple sclerosis, epilepsy, and neuro-intensive care.

 The department is located in the Landon Center on Aging at 3599 Rainbow Boulevard, which is two blocks north of the main campus.
-We invite you to look at our website, and if you're in Kansas City, please visit us at our offices in the Landon Center on Aging.
+If you're in Kansas City, please visit us at our offices in the Landon Center on Aging.